 Tobacco use is a serious health hazard, causing or worsening a wide range of adverse health effects, including lung cancer, respiratory infections, and asthma.
 Adolescents and young adults are uniquely vulnerable to the effects of nicotine and nicotine addiction, causing lasting, adverse consequences on brain development.

-Five states—California, Hawaii, Maine, New Jersey and Oregon— as well as the District of Columbia have taken an important step to protect their kids from this threat by raising the minimum age of sale for all tobacco products to 21.
+Six states—California, Hawaii, Maine, Massachusetts, New Jersey and Oregon— as well as the District of Columbia have taken an important step to protect their kids from this threat by raising the minimum age of sale for all tobacco products to 21.
 Why 21?
 Increasing the minimum age of sale for tobacco products to at least 21 years old will significantly reduce youth tobacco use and save thousands of lives.

 Here are a few reasons why raising the sales age to 21 will make a difference: